How much can I borrow with no genuine savings?

-The majority of Australian lenders require you to prove that you have saved a 5% deposit before they will approve your home loan.
+Most lenders require you to prove that you have saved a 5% deposit.

-- 95% home loans: One of our lenders can approve a home loan for up to 95% of the purchase price with no genuine savings.
+- Borrow 95% with no genuine savings: Most lenders can approve a home loan for up to 95% of the purchase price with no genuine savings (specific conditions apply).

 Call us on 1300 889 743 or enquire online and one of our mortgage brokers will help you to get approved.